neonmik/Wave-Machine-Firmware/README.md

     + USB-MIDI is now functional!

 + Filter:
+    + Controls are now all there (Cutoff, Resonance, Punch, Type) currently accessable by holding shift on the main page.
     + Started adding controls for inputs.
     + Filter is now functional!
     + Added a rough working filter!
 Didn't think it was possible, so very excited.
 Thanks to pichenettes.